airbop/airbop-client/README.md

     "POST" + request_uri + AIRBOP_APP_KEY + timestamp + request.body + AIRBOP_APP_SECRET

 An example implementation of this can be found in the `AirBopServerUtilities.java` class.
 Specifically the `constructSignatureURI` and `computeHash` functions.

+###### Content-Type
+This header parameter controls which format the AirBop servers will expect the body to be in (JSON or form url encoded).
+There are two options:
+    application/json
+Or:
+    application/x-www-form-urlencoded

+The recommended format is JSON.

 ## What is sent to the AirBop Servers

 When you run the AirBop client application the following information can be sent to the server as part of the post parameters during the registration process.
 The request body is sent in the JSON format.
 Examples of how to construct the request boy and post to the AirBop servers can be found in the `AirBopServerUtilities.java` class.